cotes2020/jekyll-theme-chirpy/_posts/CTF-Challenges/2020-11-16-CTF-Red-BsidesIslamabad-2020.md

 ![Broken Auth JS](/assets/img/posts/bsidesisb2020/brokenAuth-js-content.png)

-This function tells us that to delete a user we have to send a request tot `deleting_a_user.php` with username as parameter value.
+This function tells us that to delete a user we have to send a request to `deleting_a_user.php` with username as parameter value.

 ```
 https://target-url/deleting_a_user.php?username=[USERNAME-HERE]